-Awarded to Remco van Erp at the 2020 International Workshop on Thermal Investigations of ICs and Systems (Therminic).
-Congratulations Remco!
+2020 – Therminic best paper award – awarded to Remco van Erp at the 2020 International Workshop on Thermal Investigations of ICs and Systems (Therminic).

-Awarded to Luca Nela, as the best paper presented at the International Symposium on Power Semiconductor Devices and ICs.
-Congratulations Luca!
+2020 – IEEE ISPSD Charitat Award – awarded to Luca Nela, as the first author and presenter of the best paper at the International Symposium on Power Semiconductor Devices and ICs.

-Awarded to Georgios Kampitsis to move to the Imperial College – UK.
-Congratulations George!
+2020 – Marie Skłodowska-Curie actions fellowship (Horizon 2020) – awarded to Georgios Kampitsis to move to Imperial College in the UK.

 A nanoscale device that can see through walls